Theme 2: Introduction and Provocation

 •

-Measuring team health involves selecting specific metrics that reflect both practice and organizational wellness.
+Measuring team health involves tracking metrics that reflect both practice sustainability and organizational wellbeing.

 -